1. Keep Giving Tuesday in Perspective

 For help setting up a text-to-give campaign for your organization, check out Qgiv’s text fundraising guide.

 This Giving Tuesday idea is most effective when you choose to sell items that are directly related to your mission or your campaign goal.
-For example, if you work with farmers in developing countries, selling farm-grown coffee beans would be an excellent product fundraiser to support your campaign.
+For example, if you work with farmers in developing nations, selling farm-grown coffee beans would be an excellent product fundraiser to support your campaign.

 Host a Dinner Event